 If a piece of land in the United States is not the subject of a patented claim and it doesn’t fall within parkland, a military base or other restricted government use, it is generally available for staking.
 The public can find out which land is open for staking through the BLM website, which controls the staking process in all states except for Alaska.
 Most claim staking has been and continues to be done west of the Mississippi River.

-Unpatented claims do have a few advantages over a patented claim.
+Unpatented mining claims do have a few advantages over a patented claim.
 One is liability.
 If someone wanders onto an unpatented mining claim and is injured, they cannot sue the unpatented claim owner because the owner doesn’t own the land — unlike a patented claim owner, who would be liable.
 Also, because an unpatented claim has not yet been explored, it theoretically holds more exploration upside for the claim owner; however, there is also the risk that the property holds little to no mineralization of value.

 To further complicate matters, there is fee ground, which refers to land given to railroad companies in the 1800s on either side of the railway tracks.
-Like patented claims, fee ground doesn’t require exploration companies to adhere to BLM or Forest Service permitting rules because the land and the mineral rights underneath were transferred to the railway companies.
+Like patented mining claims, fee ground doesn’t require exploration companies to adhere to BLM or Forest Service permitting rules because the land and the mineral rights underneath were transferred to the railway companies.
 Since the 1800s, some fee ground has been sold to mining companies — for example, Newmont Mining (NYSE:NEM), which controls a large allotment of fee ground in Nevada.

-Consolidating claims is key to shareholder value
+Consolidating mining claims is key to shareholder value

-Investors in exploration companies should realize that a major mining company considering a buyout of a junior is much less likely to be interested if the land package is an unconsolidated mix of patented and unpatented claims.
+Investors in exploration companies should realize that a major mining company considering the buyout of a junior is much less likely to be interested if the land package is an unconsolidated mix of patented and unpatented mining claims.
 That also means that some of the more interesting projects today have been underexplored due to fragmented claim status and a lack of historical data.